 Home cooked meals are prepared by the station cook and your own just-caught Barramundi is bound to be the best fish you will ever eat.
 Breakfast is often al fresco on the wide stone verandah, lunch might be a picnic, perhaps by some beautiful freshwater swimming hole and dinner is usually served in the main dining room.
 You are encouraged to make yourself at home in the large living rooms of the homestead and there is a small swimming pool for those hot afternoons.

-Franz, Marlee and the friendly station hands plan your stay to take into account the seasons and your interests, your time with them might include:
+The friendly station hands plan your stay to take into account the seasons and your interests, your time with them might include:

 - Taking part in the daily activities of a working cattle station such as bull catching or mustering